How to back up your WordPress website

 That’s why we remind you that it is important that you make a backup almost daily.

-At first it is much easier to break something from the site so it will be essential to maintain a daily backup.
+At first, it is much easier to break something from the site, so it will be essential to maintain a daily backup.

-Make the copies in an external location
+Make the backups in an external location

 Conclusion